Star Wars: Cultural impact

 The lightsaber and the blaster are iconic elements of the franchise.

 The Star Wars saga has had a significant impact on popular culture, with references to its fictional universe deeply embedded in everyday life.
 Phrases like "evil empire" and "May the Force be with you" have become part of the popular lexicon.
 The first Star Wars film in 1977 was a cultural unifier, enjoyed by a wide spectrum of people.
 The film can be said to have helped launch the science-fiction boom of the late 1970s and early 1980s, making science-fiction films a mainstream genre.
 The widespread impact made it a prime target for parody works and homages, with popular examples including Hardware Wars, Spaceballs, The Family Guy Trilogy and Robot Chicken: Star Wars.

 In 1989, the Library of Congress selected the original Star Wars film for preservation in the U.S. National Film Registry, as being "culturally, historically, or aesthetically significant."
 The Empire Strikes Back was selected in 2010, and Return of the Jedi was selected in 2021.
 35 mm reels of the 1997 Special Editions were the versions initially presented for preservation because of the difficulty of transferring from the original prints, but it was later revealed that the Library possesses a copyright deposit print of the original theatrical releases.

+In December 2025, a 1977 painting that introduced the world to Star Wars sold for record $3.875 million at Heritage Auctions, becoming the most expensive piece of memorabilia in the franchise's history.